 - Provide a local address and phone number to the Director of Student Services.

-Upon completion of the externship at the Texas A&M University the student will be evaluated using the Texas A&M rotation evaluation form UNLESS other evaluation methods are specifically required.
+Upon completion of the externship at the Texas A&M CVMBS the student will be evaluated using the Texas A&M CVMBS rotation evaluation form UNLESS other evaluation methods are specifically required.
 If a specific evaluation instrument or letter is required, the evaluation instrument must be provided at the time of application and if a letter is required, details should be provided as to what information needs to be included in the letter.
 An address for the return of any evaluation(s) must be provided at the time of application.

 International Visiting Externship Students

-Due to U.S. State Department visa restrictions, the Texas A&M CVM is NOT able to accept non-U.S. citizens in our clinical program at this time.
+Due to U.S. State Department visa restrictions, the Texas A&M CVMBS is NOT able to accept non-U.S. citizens in our clinical program at this time.
 You may wish to check this site from time to time, as we will reinstate this program should the U.S. State Department visa restrictions change.
 We’re sorry for the inconvenience.